-⚠ WARNING: Do not use appliances in any way other than their intended use.
+⚠WARNING: Do not use appliances in any way other than their intended use.
 Cookers are for cooking not heating.

-Always remember - Gas appliances that are designed, installed and used correctly, regularly serviced and properly ventilated and flued are completely safe.
+Note: Always remember - Gas appliances that are designed, installed and used correctly, regularly serviced, properly flued and ventilated are completely safe.

-⚠ WARNING: Never use portable cooking or heating equipment inside your Leisure Lodge, other than electrical heaters that are not a direct radiant.
+WARNING: Never use portable cooking or heating equipment inside your RPH other than electrical heaters that are not a direct radiant.